-significant changes to dea registration renewals coming in 2017
+significant changes to dea registration renewals

 The US Department of Justice Drug Enforcement Administration (DEA) recently posted to its website a significant change to its registration renewal process.
 The DEA announced that, starting January 1, 2017, it will send ONLY one renewal notice to each registrant.
 This change eliminates the informal grace period which the DEA had previously allowed registrants to renew their registrations.